TheBeard-af/chat-demo/README.md

 Chat App is a React Native mobile chat application built with Expo.
 It allows users to send text messages, share images from their device or camera, and share their current location in real time.
 Messages and media are stored using Google Firebase, enabling persistent chat history across devices.

-The app was developed as part of a mobile development project focused on communication features, accessibility, and ethical data usage.
+This app was developed as part of a mobile development project focused on communication features, accessibility, and ethical data usage in the CareerFoundry Full-Stack Immersion Program.

+---

 ## Features